looooo/salome_smesh/doc/salome/gui/SMESH/input/smeshpy_interface.rst

 Documentation of SALOME %Mesh module Python API is available in two forms:

-- `Structured documentation <smeshpy_doc/modules.html>`_, where all methods and classes are grouped by their functionality.
+- :ref:`Structured documentation <modules_page>`, where all methods and classes are grouped by their functionality.

-- `Linear documentation <smeshpy_doc/namespaces.html>`_ grouped only by classes, declared in the :ref:`smeshBuilder` and :ref:`StdMeshersBuilder` Python packages.
+- :ref:`Linear documentation <genindex>` grouped only by classes, declared in the :mod:`smeshBuilder` and :mod:`StdMeshersBuilder` Python packages.

 With SALOME 7.2, the Python interface for Mesh has been slightly modified to offer new functionality.